LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

-*  Croissant, Aurel & Pelke, Lars (2021).
-COVID-19 and Democracy: Creeping Autocratization?.
-Book Chapter. *Under Review.*
 *  Pelke, Lars (2021).
 Reanalyzing the Link between Democracy and Economic Development. *Under Review.*
 *  Croissant, Aurel & Pelke, Lars & Trinn Christoph (2021).
 Autocratization and Domestic Terrorism. *Draft in Progress.*
 *  Pelke, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Submitted*
 *  Kuehn, David & Pelke, Lars (2020).
-Ethnicity and military behavior in authoritarian regime crises - a pilot study.
-Draft in Progress.
+Ethnicity and military behavior in authoritarian regime crises - a pilot study. *Draft in Progress.*